City Rituals. 13th conference of The Ritual Year Working Group

 Local Committee: the local conference coordinator, Irina Stahl (Institute of Sociology), will be assisted by team members from the co-partner organizations.

 The conference is scheduled to take place during 7, 8 and 9 of November 2018.
 On the 9th of November, the conference programme will include a half-day city tour and the visiting of the Radu Vodă Monastery, where the participants will assist at the celebration of Saint Nektarios (a Greek saint canonized in 1961, and introduced to the local, Romanian community in early 2000s).
 A full day excursion outside of Bucharest is scheduled for Saturday, 10 November 2018.
-If you can stay one extra day, we promise we will make it worthwhile.

 Basic conference fee €75 (includes conference materials, coffee breaks, half-day city tour, St.Nektarios' celebration and publication).